metamorph-inc/openmeta-vahana/README.md

 The OpenMETA/OpenMDAO models were used to perform similar DOC analyses to those in the Vahana Configuration Trade Study as well as improve on the original study.

-**OpenMETA 'Optimizer' Results and Vahana Trade Study Results for Range of 100 km:**
+**OpenMETA 'Optimizer' Results and Vahana Trade Study Results for Tilt-Wing Configuration at Range of 100 km:**

 |                        | DOC ($) | DOC (km/$) | rProp (m) | cruiseSpeed (m/s) | batteryMass (kg) | motorMass (kg) | mtom (kg) |
 |:----------------------:|:-------:|:----------:|:---------:|:-----------------:|:----------------:|:--------------:|:---------:|